- Cancer Information

 An emergency care plan is a document that gathers information about the care you provide in one place, so that someone can take over from you if you are unable to provide care for any reason.
 It records the care routine, medicines taken and details of services that come to the house to help with care.

 Think about the best people to fulfil your carer’s role.
 Discuss the duties with them and ask for their commitment, then give them and the person’s doctors a copy of the plan.
 Let the person you’re caring for know about the alternative arrangements.
 It is a good idea to carry a carer emergency card in your wallet.
 This tells people that you are a carer and who to contact in an emergency.

 Advance care planning

-It can be a good idea for a person to plan for their future care and to discuss their wishes with family, friends and the treatment team.
-This process is called advance care planning and can involve preparing various legal documents.
+It is important for the person with cancer to plan for their future medical treatment and care, and to discuss their preferences and values with family, friends and the health care team.
+This process is called advance care planning and it can involve preparing various legal documents.

 See Advance care planning to learn more about substitute decision-makers, advance care directives and wills.